WELCOME TO ARCH-UK

 Find out more about the working group leads, recent activities and their priority research areas by clicking on the tiles below

 Are you an Early Career Researcher?
 Would you like to get more involved in curating events and training for ECRs and the wider UK aquaculture community?
 ARCH-UK would like to find the next generation of aquaculture knowledge exchange leaders.
 If you are passionate about building the UK academic capability to develop sustainable aquaculture solutions, would like to increase your network and be more proactive in creating opportunities for research impact then please put yourself forward to become an ARCH-UK Working Group Co-Lead.

-Each Co-Lead position (Working Group 1, 2, 3, 4, 5, 6 , 7, 8) is open for one year to any ECR based at a UK institution.
+Each Co-Lead position (Working Group 1, 2, 3, 4, 5, 6 , 7, 8) is open for up to one year (subject to the time you have available) to any ECR based at a UK institution.
 Your role would be in support of the current ARCH-UK Working Group Leads who curate events in response to community needs to encourage innovation and knowledge exchange.
 ARCH-UK defines an ECR as someone within 10 years of PhD graduation without a permanent position.

 This workshop will showcase the latest research on salmon triploidy including induction, monitoring, feeds, health and welfare.
 Ongoing research on gene editing for fish sterility and other innovations from leading international scientists will also be showcased and discussed.

 1st Symposium on Welfare in Aquaculture - Welfare Indicators for Novel Species

 Swansea University symposium on Welfare in Aquaculture Tuesday 14th May 2019.
 Morning symposium followed by a workshop on the welfare of lumpfish, one of the fastest growing farmed fish in Europe.